fabiangreffrath/woof/README.md

  git clone https://github.com/fabiangreffrath/woof.git
 ```

-## Linux
+## Linux, and Windows with MSYS2

-You will need to install the SDL2, SDL2_image, SDL2_mixer and SDL2_net libraries.
+On Linux, you will need to install the SDL2, SDL2_image, SDL2_mixer and SDL2_net libraries.
 Usually your distribution has these libraries in its repositories, and if your distribution has "dev" versions of those libraries, those are the ones you'll need.

 Once installed, compilation should be as simple as: